bellingcat/bcat-discord-bot/README.md

 # Discord Bot with Static Site Generator

 A Discord bot that collects forum threads with the 'Featured' tag and generates a static HTML page.
-The static site can be embedded in a WordPress site via an iframe or hosted on GitHub Pages.
+The static site can be viewed locally or served from any static file hosting.

 ## Setup